manerotoni/npc_assembly_Otsuka_2022/README.md

 This repository contains code and data for the analysis of live-cell fluoresence data of Nuclear porin localization on the Nuclear envelope after anaphase.

-Author: Antonio Politi, EMBL Heidelberg, Max Planck Institute for multidisciplinary science, Goettingen.
+Author: Antonio Politi, EMBL Heidelberg, Max Planck Institute for Multidisciplinary Sciences, Göttingen.